BabbleSim/ext_NRF52_hw_models/src/nrfx/hal/README.md

   that memory location content.
 To trigger the actual sideeffect the function `nrf_rng_regw_sideeffects_TASK_START()` needs to be called.
   This replacement HAL functions take care of that.

+The original implementation of the HAL APIs from the real nrfx is included in `nrf_hal_originals.c`.
+All these functions are labelled as weak, so they can be replaced as needed with new definition in `src/nrfx/hal/` This removes the need for duplicating code.

 Note that this HAL version should be, wherever possible, a copy of the official nRFx HAL, with only minor differences due to what is described above.